wlsf82/el-genio/README.md

 Run `npm run client` to start the client app.

-After the app is started you should be able to access it locally at `http://localhost:5173/`.
+After the app is started, you should be able to access it locally at `http://localhost:5173/`.

 ### Tests